 - Mandatory Generics – When filling a prescription for a brand name drug for which there is a generic equivalent, you will be responsible for the cost difference between the brand name drug and the generic, plus the generic copay.

 - Prior Authorization – You or your health care provider may be required to contact the plan for Prior Authorization before getting certain prescriptions filled.
 This restriction could be in place for safety reasons or because the plan needs to understand the reasons the drug is being prescribed instead of a less expensive, first-line formulary option.

 - Quantity Limits – To promote member safety and appropriate and cost-effective use of medications, there may be limits on the quantity of certain prescription drugs that you may receive at one time.

 - Step Therapy – This program requires enrollees to try effective, less costly drugs before more expensive alternatives will be covered.

-- Specialty Drug Pharmacies – If you are prescribed specialty drugs - such as injectable drugs for conditions such as hepatitis C, rheumatoid arthritis, infertility, and multiple sclerosis - you’ll need to use a specialized pharmacy which can provide you with 24-hour clinical support, education and side effect management.
+- Specialty Drug Pharmacies – If you are prescribed injected or infused specialty drugs-you may need to use a specialized pharmacy which can provide you with 24-hour clinical support, education and side effect management.
 Medications are delivered to your home or doctor’s office.

-For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan has better benefits than the Medicare Part D drug plans being offered.
-Therefore, you should not enroll in a Medicare Part D drug plan.
-See Medicare Part D section for additional details.
+For most GIC Medicare enrollees, the drug coverage you currently have through your GIC health plan is a better value than a basic Medicare Part D drug plan.
+Therefore, most individuals should not enroll in an individual federal Medicare drug plan.
+See the Medicare Part D page for additional details.